Transformer-Empowered Actor-Critic Reinforcement Learning for Sequence-Aware Service Function Chain Partitioning: Introduction

 \section{Introduction}

-\IEEEPARstart{T}{he} rapid emergence of beyond 5G and 6G networks, placed network slicing and logical network abstraction at the forefront of optimization challenges.
-Network services are forced to compete for a limited resource pool and a common infrastructure to ensure robust Quality of Service (QoS) and meet stringent Service Level Agreements (SLA).
-New services not only demand higher cross-domain performance guarantees, but also operate in highly shared, multi-tenant environments, imposing significant pressure on both pre-deployment and post-deployment optimization processes.
-This is where service partitioning becomes a pivotal strategy.
-It segments resources and considers important constraints such as limited data availability for privacy reasons and cost-driven overbooking, network operators can maintain expected performance levels and satisfy SLA commitments despite the growing complexity.
+\IEEEPARstart{T}{he} rapid emergence of beyond-5G and 6G networks has made network slicing and logical topology and resource abstraction central challenges in the optimization of network resources and services.
+Network services compete for a limited pool of resources over the shared infrastructure to ensure robust Quality of Service (QoS) and meet stringent Service Level Agreements (SLA).
+New services not only demand higher cross-domain performance guarantees but also operate in highly shared, multi-tenant environments, imposing significant pressure on both pre-deployment and post-deployment optimization processes.
+In this context, service partitioning (i.e., distributing service functions across domains) becomes critical.
+By accounting for constraints, such as limited visibility of the network state, due to privacy regulations or domain-specific data governance policies, as well as controlled cost-driven overbooking, network operators can preserve performance and meet SLA commitments.

-The vision of the 3rd Generation Partnership Project (3GPP) that enabled End-to-End (E2E) logical network segmentation to isolate performance and ensure SLAs per service, was supported by a range of interlocking technologies \cite{8423711}: At the core, Software-Defined Networking (SDN) allows centralized, programmatic control of data flows.
-ETSI has been standardizing Network Functions Virtualization (NFV) the previous years, that decouples Network Functions (NF) from dedicated hardware and enables scaling services as network demands evolve \cite{BHAMARE2016138}.
+The $3^{rd}$ Generation Partnership Project (3GPP) introduced End-to-End (E2E) logical network segmentation to enable per-service customization and management, powered by a range of technologies \cite{8423711}.
+At its core, Software-Defined Networking (SDN) allows logically centralized, programmatic control of data flows.
+ETSI has been standardizing Network Functions Virtualization (NFV) that decouples Network Functions (NF) from dedicated hardware and enables scaling services as network demands evolve \cite{BHAMARE2016138}.
 Service Function Chaining (SFC) adds another layer of dynamism, allowing for the dynamic linking of multiple NFs to create flexible, policy-driven services.
+An SFC is essentially an ordered sequence of VNFs and is expressed in the form of a VNF-graph.
 Fig.~\ref{fig:sfcp} illustrates the process of SFC partitioning across multiple network domains.